storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 - Using PyMultiDictionary as the database.
 - You must be connected to internet to make searches.
 - Requirements: Tkinter, Messagebox, Pymultidictionary.
-  -Use the help menu (F1) to have more information and support.
+- Use the help menu (F1) to have more information and support.

 ## How to Install